browserengineering/book/book/embeds.md

 [buffer-overrun]: https://en.wikipedia.org/wiki/Buffer_overflow
 [sandbox]: https://chromium.googlesource.com/chromium/src/+/main/docs/linux/sandboxing.md

-Other parts of the browser mix content multiple frames, like our browser's `Tab`-wide display list.
-A bug in the rasterizer, could allow one frame to take over the rasterizer and read data from another frame.
-Modern browsers therefore use [sandboxing][sandbox] techniques to limit how bad such an attack could be.
+Other parts of the browser mix content from multiple frames, like our browser's `Tab`-wide display list.
+That means that a bug in the rasterizer could allow one frame to take over the rasterizer and then read data that ultimately came from another frame.
+This might seem like a rather complex attack, but it's worth defending against, so modern browsers use [sandboxing][sandbox] techniques to prevent it.
 For example, Chromium can place the rasterizer in its own process and use a Linux feature called `seccomp` to limit what system calls that process can make.
 Even if a bug compromised the rasterizer, that rasterizer wouldn't be able to exfiltrate data over the network, preventing private date from leaking.

 These isolation and sandboxing features may seem "straightforward", in the same sense that the browser thread we added in [Chapter